 How Dr. Lori Radulovich Built a Microsimulation to Develop Cultural Awareness

-Dr. Lori Radulovich is a Professor at Baldwin Wallace University’s School of Business.
-She’s also the President and Owner of LPR Consulting Group.
+Dr. Lori Radulovich, Associate Dean of Undergraduate Business Programs at Baldwin Wallace University’s School of Business, is also the President and Owner of LPR Consulting Group.
 Her nearly three decades of combined experience in the financial industry and academia make her a seasoned consultant to entrepreneurs and multinational firms.

 From Professor and Consultant to CapsimInbox Author